MesaGuildeTeam/Carpenter-Engine/README.md

 ## Running the Game
-When you are ready to test the game, you can build the game and run it with `npx table build -cl`.
+When you are ready to test the game, you can build the game and run it with `npx carp build -cl`.
 This will compile and link the game engine into a .wasm and .js file.

-To test the game from here, you can run `npx table dev` to start the testing environment.
+To test the game from here, you can run `npx carp dev` to start the testing environment.
 This will open a web server on `http://localhost:3000/runtime`

-When you are ready to package the whole static web app, you can run `npx table build -p` which packages the static page on top of the compiled `.wasm` file into `build/`.
+When you are ready to package the whole static web app, you can run `npx carp build -p` which packages the static page on top of the compiled `.wasm` file into `build/`.

 # Contributing